comet-toolkit/comet_maths/docs/content/interpolation.rst

 are compared to determine this uncertainty contribution.
 For the gpr method, the model uncertainties (and/or covariance) can be outputted by the algorithm.
 Error correlation matrices can also be returned by the algorithm (return_corr keyword).
+Below, an example is shown where the true values lie on y=x*sin(10x).
+The interpolated values and their uncertainties are shown for the cubic and gpr interpolation method.
+For more details we refer to `this jupyter notebook <https://colab.research.google.com/github/comet-toolkit/comet_training/blob/main/interpolation_example.ipynb>`_.

 .. figure:: ../figs/interpolation_test_1d.png